LafargeHolcim Chairman wants new CEO in place by end of 2017

-ZURICH LafargeHolcim (LHN.S) Chairman Beat Hess hopes to have a new chief executive in place at the world's largest cement maker by the end of the year, with the successful applicant not necessarily having to come from the building industry.
+ZURICH May 3 LafargeHolcim Chairman Beat Hess hopes to have a new chief executive in place at the world's largest cement maker by the end of the year, with the successful applicant not necessarily having to come from the building industry.

 "We would like to have someone with a long track record and someone with strong performance over an extended period of time, and experience in a global company," Hess told reporters after the company's annual general meeting on Wednesday.
 "We are open to any industry.
 I would hope at the latest by the end of year to have someone on board."